Keep cool (and organize your condiments) with the best refrigerators

 Drink a lot of soda?
 Maybe two of the can dispensers are called for.
 There’s an additional snack-specific drawer, too, for yogurt, string cheese, and so on.
 This feature alone allows for some of the most storage flexibility in this pricing bracket.

-Although the bins and shelves are plastic — so last century — the fridge makes the leap into the 2000s with LED interior lighting and smudge-proof stainless steel.
+In addition to glass shelves, the fridge has some higher-end features, like LED interior lighting, humidity-controlled crisper drawers, and smudge-proof stainless steel.
 While its price definitely puts it on the higher end of top freezers, this is still a great choice for small kitchens.

 The best budget model

 Why should you buy this?
-An affordable French door model, this Whirlpool looks nice without breaking the bank.
+This affordable French door looks pricier than it actually is.

 Who it’s for?
-Anyone seeking an elegant kitchen appliance with minimal perishable spacing needs.
+Anyone who wants the French door look without the typical French door price.

-Why we chose the Whirlpool WRF560SEYM French Door:
+Why we chose the GE French Door GE GNE25JMKES:

-There are plenty of solid top-freezer and bottom-freezer fridges that cost around $1,000, but if you’re looking for an affordable French door, the Whirlpool 30-inch is a pretty good bet.
-It lacks the frills of more expensive options and even some of the space of models in the same pricing bracket but the elegant design is a wonderful accent to any modern kitchen.
+Behind the sleek doors, you’ll find a water dispenser, while a drawer in the freezer fills up with ice so you don’t have to make it yourself.
+Its crisp LED lighting helps you see inside the 24.8-cubic-foot interior (17.5 in the fridge, 7.3 in the freezer).
+We’ve seen some larger-capacity fridges with smaller freezers than that, trading it for more fresh-food space.
+There are two humidity-controlled drawers, so you can choose settings for fruits or vegetables.
+Another full-width drawer has temperature controls for cold or coldest.

-You’ll notice that its 19.7 cubic feet of space is less than the aforementioned Frigidaire top-freezer, but that’s because it sacrifices some fresh food capacity for a larger freezer.
-The 6.3 cubic feet of freezer space is perfect for individuals who prefer their frozen snacks.
-The sensor-controlled Adaptive Defrost feature minimizes the risk of freezer burn to preserve food more effectively.
+If a recent grocery trip takes the fridge from empty to stuffed, the Turbo Cool button can help bring it back down to the correct temperature.
+The six-gallon bins are adjustable, and a “quick space” shelf folds underneath to accommodate taller items.
+The glass shelves and clear bins will help you keep track of your food, too.

 The best for customization